petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 -   ``%`` — remainder (see below).

--   Parentheses (round only) are used for grouping operations.
+-   Brackets (round only) are used for grouping operations.
 You can use nested brackets, for example, `2*(3-(4+6))`.

 A little more about the division.
 There are three operators related to division: